NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > "And to the angel of the church in Smyrna write: ‘The words of the first and the last, who died and came to life.'"

 The one speaking is clearly Jesus since he is the one **who died and came to life**.
 He is identifying himself as **[the first and the last](#the-first-and-the-last)**, a divine title that implies [eternality](#eternality) and is a unique title of God.
 This proves Jesus is eternal and God.

+## Revelation 2:10

+> Do not fear what you are about to suffer.
+Behold, the devil is about to throw some of you into prison, that you may be tested, and for ten days you will have tribulation.
+Be faithful unto death, and I will give you the crown of life.

+In this verse whoever **faithful unto death** will receive **the crown of life** by Jesus Christ.
+However the only other time the crown of life is mentioned is in [James 1:12](#james-112) where the crown of life is given by God, because Jesus Christ is God.

 ## Revelation 2:23